This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Pros

-• 4K@60Hz output from a USB-C or Thunderbolt port is the correct spec for connecting a second display to a modern laptop — this adapter handles any monitor up to 4K resolution at full 60Hz without the bandwidth limitations that cheaper USB-C-to-HDMI adapters introduce at 4K
+- 4K@60Hz output from a USB-C or Thunderbolt port handles any monitor up to 4K at full 60Hz, without the bandwidth limits cheaper USB-C-to-HDMI adapters introduce at 4K

-• Aluminum housing prevents the thermal buildup that degrades cheaper plastic adapters after months of sustained use — the build quality reflects Anker's mid-range product positioning
+- Aluminum housing prevents thermal buildup that degrades cheaper plastic adapters after months of sustained use

 Cons

-• This adapter handles one display — connecting a second monitor still requires either a second USB-C port or a dock with multiple video outputs; most laptops only support one independent display through USB-C adapters without a full dock
+- Handles one display only — a second monitor still requires another USB-C port or a dock with multiple video outputs

-• No cable included — you still need a DisplayPort cable between the adapter and the monitor; this adds a small additional cost if you don't already have one in your cable drawer
+- No cable included — a DisplayPort cable between adapter and monitor is a separate purchase if you don't already have one

-• On Apple M1 and M2 MacBook Air and 13-inch MacBook Pro, native macOS limitations restrict external display output to one monitor regardless of adapter or dock used — this is a macOS limitation, not a product defect
+- On M1 and M2 MacBook Air and 13-inch MacBook Pro, macOS limits external display output to one monitor regardless of adapter — an Apple platform limitation, not a product defect

-For laptop users on Windows or a Thunderbolt-capable Mac, one of these adapters per DisplayPort monitor is the cleanest way to connect a second display.
-If you’re on M1 or M2 MacBook Air and hitting the single-display limit, a dock with a DisplayLink chip (the Plugable UD-6950H is the standard recommendation) is the workaround.
+For Windows laptops or Thunderbolt-capable Macs, one of these per DisplayPort monitor is the cleanest connection.
+M1 or M2 MacBook Air users who need two external displays need a different path — a dock with a DisplayLink chip (the Plugable UD-6950H at ~$100 is the standard workaround) drives the second screen through software rendering rather than a native display controller.

 Matching monitors vs. mixing sizes

-Matched pairs (two identical monitors) are the easiest starting point.
-Identical resolution, brightness, and color profiles make extended sessions on either screen equally comfortable.
-Mismatched monitors — particularly different resolutions or panel types side by side — create a perceptible quality difference that becomes a distraction.
+Matched pairs are the easiest starting point.
+Identical resolution, brightness, and color profiles make either screen equally comfortable for extended sessions.
+Mismatched monitors — different resolutions or panel types side by side — create a perceptible quality difference that becomes a daily distraction.

-If you already own one monitor and want to add a second, prioritize matching:
+If you already own one monitor and want to add a second, match in this order:

-1. Resolution (same native res matters more than identical brand)
+- Resolution — same native resolution matters more than identical brand

-3. Size (within one inch of each other)
+- Size — within one inch of each other

 Arms vs. stands